-English Church Architecture -
+English Church Architecture.

-GREAT WILBRAHAM, St. Nicholas (TL 548 577) (March 2017)
+GREAT WILBRAHAM, St. Nicholas (TL 548 577),

-(Bedrock: Upper Cretaceous, Lower Chalk)
+(Bedrock: Upper Cretaceous, Lower Chalk.)

 The rest of the building may be quickly described.
 The W. tower is diagonally-buttressed and rises in three stages to stepped battlements and crocketed pinnacles.
 The three-light W. window with supermullioned tracery and a castellated supertransom has been renewed, as have the S. transept S. window and the lowside and square-headed windows in the S. wall of the chancel.
-The two, three-light windows with supermullioned tracery in the nave S. wall are old, but to judge from their slightly differing styles, not contemporary with each other.
+The two, three-light windows with supermullioned tracery in the nave S. wall are old, but to judge from their slightly differing styles, not contemporary with one another.